proycon/LaMachine/CONTRIBUTING.md

 ## Requirements and guidelines

 * Only add relevant NLP software
-* LaMachine is only intended for POSIX-compliant systems (i.e. Linux, BSD, Mac OS X).
+* LaMachine is only intended for linux and, with some limitations, unix-like systems (BSD, macOS).
   Other systems such as Windows are only supported as a host system for a VM.
 * All software must be in public version control (we recommend *github*), be *public*, and be fully *open source* with an explicitly stated licence.